You’re never too old to improve your golf.

 50+ Golfletics Training

-If you’re a 50+ year-old golfer struggling on the course due to arthritis, deconditioning, injury, or surgery, you can still outplay much younger players.
-Age-related physical limitations (including general aches and pains) hinder your golf performance and your love of the game, but golfletics training can help you play the game as if you were 20 years younger.
+If you’re a 50+ year-old golfer struggling on the course due to deconditioning, injury, surgery, or osteoarthritis*, you can still outplay much younger players.
+Age-related physical limitations (including general aches and pains) hinder your sports performance and your love of the game, but golfletics training can help you play the game as if you were 20 years younger.

 First, you must face the facts.
 If you want to lower your handicap, you need to get in shape.
 There’s no way around it… and just any workout won’t do.
 To improve your golf, you need to specifically target the muscles you use on the course.